1x 500 µl Protein Marker in loading buffer, sufficient for 100 mini gels or 50 large gels

-The BlueStar PLUS Prestained Protein Marker is a three color protein standard with 12 prestained proteins covering a wide range molecular weights from 10 – 240kDa.
-The Prestained Protein Ladder is designed for monitoring protein separation during SDS-polyacrylamide gel electrophoresis, verification of Western transfer efficiency on membranes (PVDF, nylon, or nitrocellulose) and for approximate sizing of proteins.
+The JustBlue Protein Marker is a reasonable priced alternative to the BlueStar Marker.
+Eleven proteins are coupled with a blue chromophore.
+This Protein Ladder is designed for monitoring protein separation during SDS-polyacrylamide gel electrophoresis, verification of Western transfer efficiency on membranes (PVDF, nylon or nitrocellulose) and for approximating the size of proteins.
+We recommend 4-5 µl per well for protein electrophoresis and 2-3 µl per well for Western Transfer.

-- High performance: 12 bands with 3 colours (blue, red and green)
+- High performance: 11 bands with 1 colour

 - Sharp bands